-A student with disabilities' staffing committee may prescribe or prohibit specified disciplinary measures for an individual student by including appropriate provisions in the students' Individual Education Plan (IEP).
+A student's Individualized Education Plan (IEP) may prescribe or prohibit specified disciplinary measures for an individual student by including appropriate provisions in the student's Individualized Education Plan (IEP).
 The committee must take into consideration the student's disabling condition when deciding whether or not staff may use a particular form of discipline.
-Administrative authorities should observe any such provisions contained in a student with disabilities' individual education plan, except that a staffing committee may not prohibit the initiation of proceedings for suspension or expulsion that are conducted in accordance with regulation.
+Administrative authorities should observe any such provisions contained in a student's individualizes education plan, except that a staffing committee may not prohibit the initiation of proceedings for suspension or expulsion that are conducted in accordance with regulation.